phdah/LDA-for-scale-development/README.md

 # LDA-for-scale-development

+## Under construction

 Master thesis project in statistics.
 Full paper available at: .....

 1. Find latent topics from textual data, from which questionnair items are created.
   - Input M*1 data.
 (M is number of open-ended answers)